Why is this medication prescribed?

 Some side effects can be serious.
 If you experience any of these symptoms, call your doctor immediately:

-Ivacaftor maycause cataracts (clouding of the lens of the eye that may cause vision problems) in children and teenagers.
-Talk to your doctor or your child's doctor about the risks of taking this medication.
+Ivacaftor may cause cataracts (clouding of the lens of the eye that may cause vision problems) in children and teenagers.
+Children and teenagers taking ivacaftor should see an eye doctor before and during their treatment.
+Talk to your child's doctor about the risks of taking this medication.

 Ivacaftor may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.